iDataist/Deploy-a-Flask-App-to-Amazon-Elastic-Kubernetes-Service-with-a-CI-CD-pipeline/README.md

     # Decrypt the token and returns its content
     curl --request GET 'http://localhost:80/contents' -H "Authorization: Bearer ${TOKEN}" | jq .
     ```
+### Create an EKS Cluster and IAM Role
+1. Create an EKS (Kubernetes) Cluster
+    - Create an EKS cluster named “simple-jwt-api” in a region of your choice:
+        ```
+        # Create cluster in the default region
+        eksctl create cluster --name simple-jwt-api
+        # Create a cluster in a specific region, such as us-east-2
+        eksctl create cluster --name simple-jwt-api --region=us-east-2
+        ```
+    - Verify: You can go to the CloudFormation or EKS web-console to view the progress.
+If you don’t see any progress, be sure that you are viewing clusters in the same region that they are being created.
+Once the status is CREATE_COMPLETE in your command line, check the health of your clusters nodes `kubectl get nodes`.

+    - Delete by running `eksctl delete cluster simple-jwt-api  --region=<REGION>`

+2. Create an IAM Role
+    - Get your AWS account id by running `aws sts get-caller-identity --query Account --output text`.

+    - Create a trust relationship.
+To do this, create a blank trust.json file, add the following content to it and replace the <ACCOUNT_ID> with your actual account Id.
+This policy file defines the actions allowed by whosoever assumes the new Role.
+        ```
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Effect": "Allow",
+                    "Principal": {
+                        "AWS": "arn:aws:iam::<ACCOUNT_ID>:root"
+                    },
+                    "Action": "sts:AssumeRole"
+                }
+            ]
+        }
+        ```
+    - Create a role, 'FlaskDeployCBKubectlRole', using the trust.json trust relationship:
+        ```
+        aws iam create-role --role-name FlaskDeployCBKubectlRole --assume-role-policy-document file://trust.json --output text --query 'Role.Arn'
+        ```
+    - Create a policy document, `iam-role-policy.json`, that allows (whosoever assumes the role) to perform specific actions (permissions) - "eks:Describe*" and "ssm:GetParameters" as:
+        ```
+        {
+            "Version": "2012-10-17",
+            "Statement":[{
+                "Effect": "Allow",
+                "Action": ["eks:Describe*", "ssm:GetParameters"],
+                "Resource":"*"
+            }]
+        }
+        ```
+    - Attach the iam-role-policy.json policy to the 'FlaskDeployCBKubectlRole' by running:
+        ```
+        aws iam put-role-policy --role-name FlaskDeployCBKubectlRole --policy-name eks-describe --policy-document file://iam-role-policy.json
+        ```
+    - Verify the newly created role in the IAM service
+3. Allowing the new role access to the cluster: Before you assign the new-role to the CodeBuild service (so that CodeBuild can also administer the cluster) you will have to add an entry of this new role into the 'aws-auth ConfigMap'.
+The aws-auth ConfigMap is used to grant role-based access control to your cluster.
+When your cluster is first created, the user who created it is given sole permission to administer it.
+Therefore, to grant any AWS service/user who will assume this role the ability to interact with your cluster, you must edit the 'aws-auth ConfigMap' within Kubernetes.

+- Fetch: Get the current configmap and save it to a file:
+    ```
+    # Mac/Linux
+    # The file will be created at `/System/Volumes/Data/private/tmp/aws-auth-patch.yml` path

+    kubectl get -n kube-system configmap/aws-auth -o yaml > /tmp/aws-auth-patch.yml

+    # Windows
+    # The file will be created in the current working directory

+    kubectl get -n kube-system configmap/aws-auth -o yaml > aws-auth-patch.yml
+    ```
+- Edit: Open the aws-auth-patch.yml file using any editor, such as VS code editor:
+    ```
+    # Mac/Linux
+    code /System/Volumes/Data/private/tmp/aws-auth-patch.yml
+    # Windows
+    code aws-auth-patch.yml
+    ```
+    Add the following group in the data → mapRoles section of this file.
+YAML is indentation-sensitive, therefore refer to the snapshot below for a correct indentation:
+    ```
+    mapRoles: |
+        - groups:
+        - system:masters
+        rolearn: arn:aws:iam::<ACCOUNT_ID>:role/UdacityFlaskDeployCBKubectlRole
+        username: build
+    ```

+- Update: Update your cluster's configmap:
+    ```
+    # Mac/Linux
+    kubectl patch configmap/aws-auth -n kube-system --patch "$(cat /tmp/aws-auth-patch.yml)"

+    # Windows
+    kubectl patch configmap/aws-auth -n kube-system --patch "$(cat aws-auth-patch.yml)"
+    ```
+    The command above must show you `configmap/aws-auth patched` as a response.